Saturday, July 30, 2022

 Scripture-focused Peoplehood & Not Sola Scriptura and Creedalism:

-The way I see it, the core LDS Scriptures contain some Protestant sounding doctrines and ideas, but the emphasis on living oracles akin to the revelatory Moses and apostle Paul, an open canon, gathering thectribes of Israel, and deification (through grace through the merits of Christ alone) makes Mormonism unique and not Protestant.
+The way I see it, the LDS Scripture Cannon contain some Protestant sounding doctrines and ideas, but the emphasis on living oracles akin to the revelatory Moses and the apostle Paul, as an open canon, and gathering the tribes of Israel, and deification (through grace through the merits of Christ alone) makes Mormonism unique and not just another version of Protestantism.

-In my document Toward A Theology of the Body and my blog series here, I make the case that the early LDS priesthood hiearchy, provided a structure that would eventually bolster the practice of polygamy; which I think had a temporary goal and design to it: which was to change the consciousness of Mormons (from 1844 to 1900) toward embracing the idea that God the Father had a physical body of flesh and thus made sensuality and passions godly.
-I the process of basically mimicking the biblical polygamists Abraham and Jacob of the Old Testament, my own LDS ancestors produced a quasi-ethnic Peoplehood.
-In contrast, when I have attended Protestant churches they do not give me that feeling of a quasi-ethnic connectivity as a people (that I feel among LDS sects), because these Protestants focus more on their Creeds over cultural identity and Peoplehood.
+In my document Toward A Theology of the Body and my blog series here, I make the case that the early LDS priesthood hierarchy, provided a structure that would eventually bolster the practice of polygamy; which I think had a temporary goal and design to it: which was to change the consciousness of Mormons (from 1844 to 1900) toward embracing the idea that God the Father had a physical body of flesh which belief made sensuality and passions godly again.
+In my view, the process of basically mimicking the biblical polygamists Abraham, Jacob and David in the Old Testament, my own LDS ancestors produced a quasi-ethnic Peoplehood.
+I think this was the main reason for LDS polygamy and you can see the fruits of my Mormon Pioneer ancestors in the quasi-ethnic tight knit Mormon communities you can see and experience that are thriving today.
+In contrast, when I have attended Protestant churches they do not give me that feeling of being part of a quasi-ethnic tribe, a people (that I feel among all the LDS sects I have visited and spent time with), because these Protestants focus more on "beliefism" and their Creeds and lack what Mormons have, a feeling of tribal cultural identity and Peoplehood that forged in Missouri, Nauvoo and then Utah, etc.

-So after a faith crisis and disagreements with the LDS sects, as for me today as I write this 2026, instead of being a cynical and nihilistic exmormon atheist, I choose to see the mostly good in Mormonism, philosophically and culturally.
-My own Pioneer ancestors in Nauvoo and Utah in the 1800s formed a tribal Peoplehood and I feel good being part of that "tribe," even if only independently on the edge.
+I choose to see the mostly good in Mormonism, both philosophically and culturally.
+My own Pioneer ancestors in Nauvoo and Utah in the 1800s formed a tribal Peoplehood and I feel good being part of that "tribe," even if only independently on the perimeter.
 For I am a product of this identity formation as my own Mormon Pioneer ancestors on both sides of my family practiced plural marriage and funnelled my Anglo-Scandinavian nature and cultural history into the making of the Mormon People.

-Since a picture is worthless 1000 words, here is an image summarizing what I call Brethrenism or Brethrenite Mormonism:
+Since a picture is worthless 1000 words, here is an image summarizing what I call Correlated Manualism

 I agree with all the words in the diagram above individually, except the word "obey."
-Note that in the image above the "Doctrine of Christ" is basically defined as obeying the Brethren (with the phrase "repent and obey"), with repenting meaning: subjecting oneself to "worthiness" interviews where a Brethrenite approved male Priest, a Bishop and/or Stake President acting as judge and jury over you behind closed doors, determines your worthiness (perfect purity) or unworthiness (impurity); as you are labeled as such (essentially pure or stained in their eyes); and if labeled "unworthy," one is subjected to whatever humiliating and punitive ecclesiastical punishments the priesthood holder decides to impose upon you based on his subjective assessment and personality type.
-Brethrenism is thus linked to Perfectionism and Purity Culture.
+Note that in the image above the "Doctrine of Christ" is basically defined as obeying the Correlated Manuals (with the phrase "repent and obey"), with repenting meaning: subjecting oneself to "worthiness" interviews where a Correlation approved male Priest, a Bishop and/or Stake President acting as judge and jury over you behind closed doors, determines your worthiness (perfect purity) or unworthiness (impurity); as you are labeled as such (essentially pure or stained in their eyes); and if labeled "unworthy," one is subjected to whatever humiliating and punitive ecclesiastical punishments the priesthood holder decides to impose upon you based on his subjective assessment and personality type.
+Correlated Manualism is thus linked to Perfectionism and Purity Culture.

 A good example of Independent Mormonism is the more simplistic Doctrine of Christ in the Book of Mormon as explained by Jacob IsBell in his YouTube video The Doctrine of Christ versus The Covenant Path.
 Note that I don't agree with every historical or theological position of Jacob IsBell, but on this particular subject I agree with him.